 Perhaps you already use a Learning Management System (LMS) and wish to understand how it can be improved.
-Or perhaps you are in the process of acquiring one, and want to make an informed decision.
+Or perhaps you are in the process of acquiring one and want to make an informed decision.

 Whatever the reason, if you’re reading this article, then you’re already one step closer to adding more impetus to your training exercises.

 An LMS is like an answer to several questions that plague a trainer’s mind.
 Is the course content engaging enough?
 Are individual employee needs being met adequately?
-Are they responding to the content as is expected?
+Are they responding to the content as expected?

 Questions like these and many others cannot be answered without formal monitoring, tracking, collection and analysis of data.
 That’s where LMS steps in.
-In a corporate setting, this system is the framework that identifies, invites, enrols and manages employees for relevant training courses.
+In a corporate setting, this system is the framework that identifies, invites, enrolls, and manages employees for relevant training courses.

 So, what must you keep in mind while choosing this software partner?

 There are countless variations of LMS available for enterprises such as yours.
-Each one is unique and has been equipped with a set of features to fulfil certain needs.
+Each one is unique and has been equipped with a set of features to fulfill certain needs.
 Having said that, each LMS must still meet some basic criteria.

 Things to look for when choosing your LMS: